 I would just suggest doing your research before traveling.
 Use the Map below to help you understand where you should and should not go.
 Generally speaking, they suggest to avoid the states that are boarder to the USA, this is due to trafficking routes.
 Research what areas you want to go and see what people say.
 We spent one month in Mexico City, and yes! we were told some areas were nicer than others, and all the stuff we wanted to do in Mexico city was in a very nice area.
-We mainly stayed and roamed around Condesa, Roma Polanco and Narvarte; these areas are safe, clean and full of amazing people.
-What i’m trying to say is, generally speaking, most area in Mexico is safe.
+We mainly stayed and roamed around Condesa, Roma Polanco, and Narvarte; these areas are safe, clean and full of amazing people.
+What I’m trying to say is, generally speaking, most areas in Mexico is safe.
 Don’t always let media stop you and depict your travel destinations.

 Where to stay in Mexico City

 Accommodations in Mexico City can be more tricky than you think.
 A lot has to do with the length of time you will be staying there.
 If you are staying long term it tends to be a lot easier to find an apartment.
 There are numerous apartments around the city for rent.
 Most of them require a month in advance and even someone to sign on your behalf saying you are a good renter.
 You can walk the streets and find many signs saying “Alquiler” this is when you know they have an apartment for rent.